dalamudx/DiscordFreeStickers/README.md

 # Changes made in fork

+Fixed plugin not working anymore after Discord update that re-obfuscated a ton of modules.

-Replaced file uploader code in function `swapEnqueueWithUploadAfterRender` with the uploader code from [YABDP4Nitro](https://github.com/riolubruh/YABDP4Nitro)
+Replaced file uploader code in function `swapEnqueueWithUploadAfterRender` with fixed uploader code.

 Also put in [ArjhanToteck's PR](https://github.com/An00nymushun/DiscordFreeStickers/pull/32) which fixes an issue where stickers are sent as links even when a sticker is sendable.